Health and Safety for Animal Workers

 of this training.)

-- take these completed forms to your appointment at Employee Health at McCosh
+- take the completed form to your appointment at Employee Health at McCosh

-- complete the orientation process with the animal laboratory manager.
+- complete the orientation process with the Laboratory Animal Resources manager.

 Medical review includes:

 - sustain an injury or illness associated with your work or research with animals,

 - develop health concerns related to your research animal exposure.

 For non-human primate workers and IACUC members:

 - Physical examination, if indicated, to include condition of skin (rashes